ertrzupek/ertrzupek.github.io/_projects/game projects/game_engines.md

     </div>
     <div class="col-sm mt-3 mt-md-0">
         <center>
-            <b>lambert / rim / half lambert shaders</b><br/>
+            <b>Lambert / Rim / Half Lambert Shaders</b><br/>
         </center>
-       - implemented a lambert shader, only the diffuse part of phong lighting<br/>
+        - Implemented a Lambert shader, only the diffuse part of <b>phong lighting</b> (Left)<br/>
-        - modified lambert to follow half-life's shading model, half-lambert (let the light wrap around the object, only hit black at 180&deg;)<br/>
+        - Modified the Lambert shader to follow Half-Life's shading model, Half-Lambert - let the light wrap around the object, only hit black at 180&deg; (Right)<br/>
-        - finally, added a rim shader to the half-lambert<br/>
+        - Added a <b>rim shader</b> to the Half-Lambert (Center)<br/>
     </div>
 </div>
 <hr>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <center>
-            <b>animation</b><br/>
+            <b>Animation</b><br/>
         </center>
-        - implemented skeleton and bonetransform classes to handle information about bones/relations their parent through transform matrices<br/>
+        - Implemented Skeleton and BoneTransform classes to handle information about bones/relations their parent through transform matrices<br/>
-        - created an animation class to dictate how those bones will move over the course of an animation<br/>
+        - Created an Animation class to dictate how those bones will move over the course of an animation<br/>
-        - added a <b>skinned shader</b> to handle the the matrix vector and all the bones of the model<br/>
+        - Added a <b>skinned shader</b> to handle the the matrix vector and all the bones of the model<br/>
     </div>
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/engines/animation.gif" title="animation gif" %}